The Spring Symposium is on Wednesday, April 18, 2018 in the Indiana Memorial Union – Alumni Hall and Solarium.

 What is it?
 Why should we do it?

-Indiana University’s School of Informatics and Computing’s (IU SOIC’s) collaborative Fall and Spring Semesters Research and Projects Symposium will provide SOIC students with the opportunity to present their semester projects and research to the larger IU and Bloomington community.
+Indiana University’s School of Informatics, Computing, and Engineering’s (IU SICE’s) collaborative Fall and Spring Semesters Research and Projects Symposium will provide SICE students with the opportunity to present their semester projects and research to the larger IU and Bloomington community.

-Public visitors will get an opportunity to meet with SOIC students, faculty, and staff.
-In addition, they will get a chance to see what students create in upper level course in SOIC.
+Public visitors will get an opportunity to meet with SICE students, faculty, and staff.
+In addition, they will get a chance to see what students create in upper level course in SICE.

 Important Dates for IU Faculty and Student Participants: